 A Pike fold is performed by sitting in a Pike and leaning forward so the chest is going towards the legs.
 Good form is important so a gymnast has to keep their leg straight, knees pressed down and toes pointed.

-Gymnastics Skills List In Full
+Gymnastics Skills A-Z

 The list below covers all of the major individual skills a gymnast should learn on the floor.
 These skills are then used to choreograph routines and construct tumbling passes.